Steve-O-Codes/Steve-O-Codes/README.md

 - Zero To Mastery: Complete Node Developer
 - Zero To Mastery: Complete SQL and Database Bootcamp
 - Zero To Mastery: AWS Cloud Practicioner
-- Zero To Mastery: AWS Solutions Architect
+- Zero To Mastery: AWS Solutions Architect <-------- wish I was here 😂